EsfingeFramework/querybuilder/QueryBuilder_Cassandra/README.md

                 └───services
 ```

-* In the `META-INF/services` folder you need to create the following three files:
+* In the `META-INF/services/` folder you need to create the following three files:
     * net.sf.esfinge.querybuilder.cassandra.CassandraSessionProvider
     * net.sf.esfinge.querybuilder.cassandra.entity.CassandraEntity
+* In the `META-INF/` folder you can also add an optional `config.json` file, see [framework limitations](#framework-limitations)
+for more information.
 * Now you need to provide the concrete implementations of these two intefaces, namely: `CassandraSessionProvider`
   , `CassandraEntity`.
   For example for `CassandraSessionProvider`: